 GeneNews (GEN.TO) Announces Closing Of Private Placement Of Convertible Debentures

-TORONTO, Dec.
-29, 2016 /CNW/ - GeneNews Limited (TSX:GEN) ("GeneNews" or the "Company") today announced that it has closed, for gross proceeds of approximately $721,000, its previously announced brokered private placement (the "Offering") of up to $3 million principal amount of convertible unsecured debentures (the "Debentures").
+TORONTO , Dec.
+29, 2016 /CNW/ - GeneNews Limited (GEN.TO) ("GeneNews" or the "Company") today announced that it has closed, for gross proceeds of approximately $721,000 , its previously announced brokered private placement (the "Offering") of up to $3 million principal amount of convertible unsecured debentures (the "Debentures").

 Mr. Howard-Tripp continued, "From an operational perspective, we continue to execute against plan which, as we have stated, is to continue to enroll the NueHealth physicians, grow revenue, and sign additional healthcare groups to our early cancer diagnostic tests.
 We look forward to updating stakeholders in more detail when we announce our fourth quarter and full-year 2016 financial results."